Last Updated: December 12th 2018.

 - Your credentials never leave your device and are stored securely.

-- We never collect any information about your Cloudflare account or websites.
+- We never collect any information, including anonymous, about you, your device, or how you use Cirrus.

 An important note about Jailbroken devices